 How Severe Is the Coronavirus?

 Currently, there are three classifications of severity related to the COVID-19 outbreak.
-Those buckets of ratings are mild, severe, and critical.
+Those ratings are mild, severe, and critical.
 Check out the graphic included below from Information is Beautiful to see the breakdown of percentages thus far.

 Finally, the smallest percentage of cases overall have been labeled as critical in nature.
-For roughly 5% of folks who contract COVID-19, their symptoms are intense enough they require intensive care from a hospital team.
+For roughly 5% of folks who contract COVID-19, their symptoms are intense enough that they require intensive care from a hospital team.

 What Are the Odds of Getting the Coronavirus?